winterweird/winln/README.md

 # winln

 Really simple shell script for replacing Unix line endings with Windows line endings using zip and unzip

+**NOTE:** Script might misbehave if used on a file without an extension.
+A filename with name `file` would be transcribed to the file `file.win.file`, which may not be what you want.
+Still, I figure it's not a big deal, since Windows would probably be confused about that kind of file anyways.

 ## Dependencies